bruceravel/demeter/documentation/Artemis/forward.rst

 Acknowledgments
 ----------------

 I have to thank Matt Newville, of course.
 Without :demeter:`ifeffit` and :demeter:`larch` there wouldn't be an :demeter:`artemis`.
-Some content of this document was inspired by a recent XAS review article by Shelly Kelly and Dean Hesterberg, the first draft of which I had the pleasure of editing and the final draft of which I ended up on the author list.
+Some content of this document was inspired by a recent XAS review article by Shelly Kelly and Dean Hesterberg, the first draft of which I had the pleasure of reviewing and the final draft of which I ended up on the author list.
 I have a huge debt of gratitude to all the folks on the :demeter:`ifeffit` mailing list.
 Without the incredible support and wonderful feedback that I've received over the years, :demeter:`artemis` would be a shadow of what it is today.

 .. bibliography:: artemis.bib